hwxcby/ATTOrderNet/README.md

 # ATTOrderNet
 Code for the paper “Deep attentive sentence ordering network”.
+We choose the ROC dataset as an example.

 ### Requirements
 python 2.7.12, tensorflow 1.12.3